3geek14/Realms/Omnibus.md

 This spell allows the spellcaster to create a Circle of Healing.
 The spellcaster may name the circle with [Cure Disease](#cure-disease), [Heal Limb](#heal-limb), or [Raise Dead](#raise-dead), chosen at the time of casting.
-Until the Circle of Healing is broken, the spellcaster need only stand in the circle, touch the recipient of the healing spell, and recite the named spell's VC to cast the spell.
-This does not use up any castings of the named healing spell, and can be done as many times as desired.
-No one but the spellcaster may use the Circle of Healing in this manner.
+[While the spellcaster is standing in the Circle of Healing, they may cast the named spell as many times as desired without consuming a use of that spell.
+Except for the MC of Cure Disease, all of the requirements of the named spell must be met for each casting, including the AC and VC.]{.new} No one but the spellcaster may use the Circle of Healing in this manner.
 This spell is broken if a weapon crosses the plane of the circle.
 For this purpose, a weapon is considered to be anything with a legal striking surface - therefore, swords and arrows are weapons, although bows and shields are not.

 [__Circle of Protection__ (4th Circle)]{#circle-of-protection}